ignasnefas/LoopForge/README.md

-# 🎬 Animatoor - 3D Seamless Loop Animation Generator
+# 🎬 LoopForge - 3D Seamless Loop Animation Generator

-**Animatoor** is a high-performance web application for creating seamless looping 3D animations with advanced visual effects.
+**LoopForge** is a high-performance web application for creating seamless looping 3D animations with advanced visual effects.
 Built with React, Three.js, and featuring GPU-accelerated rendering for lightning-fast performance.

 ## ✨ Features